Physician Loans: Are They A Good Mortgage Option For Doctors?

 Apply For An FHA Loan

 While FHA loans can be a great option, there are restrictions on how you may use them.
 Whether you choose an FHA or physician loan depends on the value of the property you’re buying.
-There are lending limits with FHA loans and in most places, you can only get up to $417,000.
-Physician loans will usually lend you more depending on where you’re at in your medical career.
+There are lending limits with FHA loansand in most places, the floor and ceiling are about $472,030 and $1,089,300, respectively.
+Physician home loans will usually lend you more depending on where you’re at in your medical career.

 If you’re looking for a fixed-rate mortgage with less strict requirements, though, an FHA loan might be a great choice.
 If you want to avoid ARMs but don’t qualify for a conventional mortgage, an FHA loan is the way to go.